tdmdema/tdmdema/README.md

-👋 Hi, I’m @tdmdema and I wort at Shellrent
+👋 Hi, I’m @tdmdema and I work at Shellrent

 👀 I’m interested in technology, learning new things and much more